New Hopes for Managing Depression

 Clinical trials, also known as interventional studies, are created to provide specific interventions to the participants of the study.
 These interventions follow a rigorous protocol created by the research team and may include drugs, medical devices, procedures like MRI or lifestyle adjustments (diet change, fitness plans, etc.).
 Clinical trials may also be designed to compare a new therapy with the current standard or to a dummy pill.
 The purpose of these studies is to find if new methods of intervention are helpful and safe.

-You May Also Like:What Depression Is, and What Depression Isn’t
+You May Also Like:The Link Between Depression and ADHD

 Related Search Topics (Ads):